Asymptotic behavior of the Brownian frog model: Passage time and containing a ball

 \section{Passage time and containing a ball}

 First, we will show that the frog model contains a growing small cube.
 To do this, we will divide the $[-n,n]^d$ cube into smaller cubes using a square mesh.
 Then we stagger the frog's wake-up times in such a way that there is an active frog at each square in the mesh.
 By shrinking the size of the mesh, we are able to show that the active frogs spread out and that they will visit all frogs in $[-n,n]^d$ by time $(D+1)n^{2+\epsilon}$ for a constant $D$.
-We say that events $A_n$ happen \textit{with extremely high probability (wehp)} if $\P[A_n] \ge 1 - \exp(-n^{\gamma})$ for some $\gamma$.
-Alternatively, we say that $A_n$ happens \emph{with very high probability} (wvhp) if $\P[A_n] \ge 1 - n^{-m}$ for any $m<\infty$ and sufficiently large $n$.
+We say that events $A_n$ happen \textit{with extremely high probability (wehp)} if

+Alternatively, we say that $A_n$ happens \emph{with very high probability (wvhp)} if for any $m<\infty$ and sufficiently large $n$.

 We begin by stating some basic facts of Brownian motion. \begin{lemma} Let $B_t$ be a one dimensional Brownian motion.
 If $\ell\ge 1$ is an integer

 \end{lemma}

 \begin{proof} For the first we note that